kyma-project/api-gateway/README.md

 ### Deploy to the cluster

-Deploys the officially released Controller version to the cluster
+Deploys the officially released Controller version to the cluster.

 - ensure the access to a Kubernetes cluster is configured in `~/.kube/config`
 - `make install` to install necessary Custom Resource Definitions